glasnt/pycon2020-tutorial/slides.podium/slides.md

 ### Here's a talk I prepared earlier:

 # "What is deployment, anyway?"
-### PyCon 2020, PyGotham 2019
+### PyCon 2020

 ???

 I have a talk at PyCon 2020 about just that.
-I'll summarize it in a moment, but if you want to watch the full recording, you can look up the recording from either PyCon 2020, or from PyGotham 2019.
+I'll summarize it in a moment, but if you want to watch the full recording, you can look up the recording from either PyCon 2020.
 It's a half hour talk where I go through what is required to deploy a django project installed for the startproject template, and the mandatory requirements it has.

 ---